maxskunkworks/dev/O365-Endpoints-Notifications/README.md

     ![alt text](images/O365-connection-authenticated.png "Authorize the connection")

-The Office 365 authorization should be good for one year, at which point you will need to return to the O365 API Connection object and reauthorize the connection.
+The Office 365 authorization until your password changes, at which point you will need to return to the O365 API Connection object and reauthorize the connection.

 ### Testing the solution